switching to spot white balance doesn't change WB sometimes

 This has been the case for a very long time, sorry for only reporting today.

-#4 Updated by Mikołaj Milej 7 months ago
+#4 Updated by Mikołaj Milej over 2 years ago

 Same here, this issue appears quite often.